 Biosecurity is listed on the risk register for the club, mainly in relation to water quality, although biosecurity of the grounds is also important.
 There are invasive species such as snow-on-the mountain on the limestone outcrops at the Northern end of the Lake, and we are aware of the Ash die-back which is spreading across the country and which we can expect to infect our ash trees.

 Biosecurity of the Water

 Biosecurity of the water will be ensured by following the principles of Check, Clean, Dry.
 These principles are part of a government-led initiative and are recognised as being key to stopping the spread of invasive non-native species.
-The principles apply to our own equipment, such as boats and nets, as well as to angling equipment that might be used on family fishing days, and to any boats that might be used should kayakers be allowed to use the Lake for safety and rescue training purposes or recreational activities such as kayak polo.
+The principles apply to our own equipment, such as boats and water based items, and to any boats that might be used should kayakers be allowed to use the Lake for safety and rescue training purposes or recreational activities such as kayak polo.
 These principles are:

 Check: Check your equipment and clothing for live organisms – particularly in areas that are damp or hard to inspect;

 Clean: Clean and wash all equipment, footwear and clothing thoroughly.

 Dry: Dry all equipment and clothing.
 Some species can live for many days in moist conditions.